dmarkrollins/sequent/README.md

 For example you might want to ask specific questions to illicit a particular discussion.

-If you want discussion prompt inspiration tap the __random__ button and see what happens :)
+If you're needing discussion prompt inspiration tap the __random__ button and see what happens :) Then tap it again.

 #### Choose Background Pattern